manondampfhoffer/SpikGRU-DVSLip/README.md

 SNN SpikGRU2+ (hybrid: SpikeAct in the frontend and SpikeAct_signed in the backend)
 ```
 python main.py -e 100 -b 32 --nbframes 90 --augS --augT --useBN --hybridsign

+# example with 30 frames, which can run on a smaller GPU with 16GB:
+# python main.py -e 100 -b 32 --nbframes 30 --augS --augT --useBN --hybridsign --Tnbmask 6 --Tmaxmasklength 6 # default values of temporal augmentation must be changed
 ```
 ANN
 ```